Catholic Church in China: Diplomatic relations with the Vatican

-Provisional Agreement between the Holy See and the People's Republic of China
+2018 agreement and subsequent renewals

 On 22 September 2018, the Holy See and China signed a two-year "Provisional Agreement between the Holy See and the People's Republic of China on the appointment of Bishops", which was initially set to expire on 22 October 2020.
 According to the communiqué released by the Holy See Press Office, the Provisional Agreement aimed to create "conditions for great collaboration at the bilateral level."
 This was the first time that an agreement of cooperation has been jointly signed by the Holy See and China.
-The exact terms of the Provisional Agreement have not been publicly released but people who are familiar with the agreement stated that it allowed for the Holy See to review bishop candidates recommended by the government-sanctioned Catholic Patriotic Association (CCPA) prior to appointment and consecration.
+The exact terms of the Provisional Agreement have not been publicly released but people who are familiar with the agreement stated that it allowed for the Holy See to review bishop candidates recommended by the government-sanctioned Chinese Catholic Patriotic Association (CCPA) prior to appointment and consecration.
 The Provisional Agreement granted veto power to the Holy See when reviewing the bishop nominees that the CCPA has put forward.
 Anthony Yao Shun, bishop of Jining, was the first bishop appointed under the framework of the Provisional Agreement.
 Pope Francis readmitted seven bishops appointed by the government without Pontifical mandate to full ecclesial communion in addition to the new appointments.

 While the agreement is viewed by the Holy See as an opportunity to increase their presence in China, many thought that it diminished the Holy See's authority over the local church because it shared decision-making powers with an authoritarian government.
 Cardinal Joseph Zen, former archbishop of Hong Kong, strongly opposed the deal, stating that the agreement is an incredible betrayal of the Catholics in China.
 As a response to the criticism, Pope Francis wrote a message to the Catholics of China and to the Universal Church on 26 September 2018 to provide context on how to view the Provisional Agreement.
 Pope Francis recognized that the Provisional Agreement is experimental in nature and will not resolve other conflicts between the Holy See and China, but it will allow for both parties to "act more positively for the orderly and harmonious growth of the Catholic community in China."
 China, on its part, also positively views the agreement, stating that it is willing to "further enhance understanding with the Vatican side and accumulate mutual trust, so that the momentum of active interaction between the two sides will continue to move forward."
 Despite strong opposition from the United States and conservative Catholics, the Holy See and China extended the Provisional Agreement.